itmo-infocom/UNIX-Linux-online-course/texts/023_network_utils.md

 ```
 We can first determine our current directory, and as we understand it, we have two current directories: remote and local.
 We can get the remote directory with the standard `pwd` command.
 To get the current local directory we can use the same command preceded by an exclamation mark.
 This means - call this command on the local computer.
 You may change directory remotely by `cd` and local directory by `lcd`.

 We can get a list of remote directoriy using the well-known `ls` command.
 And what about local `ls`?
 Yes -- just preced it by an exclamation mark.
+This means - run the program locally.
 If you have sufficient permissions, you can download file by `get` command and upload by `put`, but only a single file.
 If you want to work with multiple files, you will need to use the `mget`/`mput` commands.

-In this case, it makes sense to disable the questions about confirming operations using the prompt command.
-Also switching to binary mode using the bin command can be important for the Microsoft client system.
+In this case, it makes sense to disable the questions about confirming operations using the `prompt` command.
+Also switching to binary mode using the `bin` command can be important for the Microsoft client system.
 Otherwise, you may receive a corrupted file.

 Finally, you can use the `reget` command to try to continue downloading the file after an interrupted transfer.
 And the `hash` command toggle the 'hash' printing for each transmitted data block, which can be informative if the connection to the server is poor.